makigas/makigas.es/CONTRIBUTING.md

 content of the tutorials on the website.
 Hasn't happened so far, but it's a warning.
 Use the official communities for that, please.

-### Multiple issues
+### 1.2 Multiple issues

 If you have multiple topics to report, send multiple issues.
-Issues are free, don't worry.
-It's all good sending 5 issues on a batch.
+Issues are free to create, and no one has to pay for them, don't worry.
+Send 5 issues in a batch if you need.

-The issue tracker will assign an unique number to each issue.
-It is important to keep the issues limited to one topic per issue because it makes tracking the issues easier, specially when it comes to bug reports.
-If you send a single issue with a lot of questions or unrelated bugs, you may be requested to submit again your question split through multiple issues.
+Why?
+Well: the issue tracker will assign an unique number to each issue.
+It is important to keep the issues limited to one topic per issue because it makes tracing the reports easier, specially when it comes to bug reports.
+If you send a single issue with a lot of questions or unrelated bugs, it makes hard to know when an issue is actually _fixed_.
+If you send a single issue with a lot of unrelated issues inside, you may be requested to submit again your issue following this rule and your original issue may be closed.

-### Technical specs
+### 1.3 Technical specs

 Bug reports should include as much technical information as you can provide.
 It is required to know how did you reach the bug so that it can be replicated.